bmelad/datapower-redirect-client/readme.md

 # HTTP redirection using GatewayScript

-This little peace of code will make your IBM DataPower Gateway to respond the client with "302 Moved Temporarily" and send the client to a predefined URL.
+This little peace of code will make your IBM DataPower Gateway to respond to the client with "302 Moved Temporarily" and send the client to a predefined URL.

 ## How to use it?